urmandke/Mattermost_leaderboard/README.md

 # Getting Started

-This is a basic leaderboard applicaiton for Navicrator's mattermost instance.
+This is a basic leaderboard React application for Navicrator's mattermost instance.

 Please update the .env file if required.